fletchgraham/text_grapher/README.md

 A window will appear and play the animation.

+## Feature List

+- Render 2D and 3D animations as a series of text files
+- Save the animation as a gif (requires PIL)
+- Playback Text based animations in a GUI

 ## Contributing

 The best way to contribute at the moment is to write some cool examples!

 ![](img/example_01.jpg)

+**I'm currently working on [this notebook](text_grapher.ipynb), which documents my process of developing Text Grapher.**